ruanbekker/containers-fan/content/posts/setup-docker-nfs-server.md

 file.txt
 ```

+## Persistent Mount

-If you want to load this into other client's /etc/fstab:
+If you want to load this into other client's `/etc/fstab`:

 ```bash
 192.168.0.4:/   /mnt   nfs4    _netdev,auto  0  0